hpe-dev-incubator/hpe-dev-portal/content/blog/open-source-monitoring-at-the-hpe-customer-technology-center-böblingen.md

 ---
 # The challenge

 T﻿he HPE Customer Technology Center (CTC) Böblingen is a customer visit center in Germany where a wide range of HPE solutions are demonstrated.
 The core infrastructure of the CTC is based on HPE SimpliVity.
 Its performance, capacity and uptime has been monitored for some time using Prometheus and Grafana.
-You can find the implementation of the HPE SimpliVity-Prometheus exporter described in the [HPE SimpliVity Prometheus connector whitepaper.](https://www.hpe.com/psnow/doc/a50000514enw)  Over time, this monitoring environment was extended with the [HPE array exporter](https://github.com/hpe-storage/array-exporter) for HPE storage arrays (HPE Alletra 6000, HPE Alletra 9000 and HPE Alletra MP).
+You can find the implementation of the HPE SimpliVity-Prometheus exporter described in the <a href="https://www.hpe.com/psnow/doc/a50000514enw" target="_blank">HPE SimpliVity Prometheus exporter whitepaper</a>.
+Over time, this monitoring environment was extended with the <a href="https://github.com/hpe-storage/array-exporter" target="_blank">HPE array exporter</a> for HPE storage arrays (HPE Alletra 6000, HPE Alletra 9000 and HPE Alletra MP).

 O﻿ver the last few summers, the CTC lab team was challenged with how to cool the growing infrastructure.
 The cooling capacity initially planned was no longer sufficient given the new generation servers and storage that were deployed in the CTC.
 The team found that the lab temperature was rising to a level that caused several incidents where HPE ProLiant servers were automatically shutting down to avoid damages.
 To remedy this situation, the team looked for a CTC lab temperature warning system that would be easy to implement and would provide a "heads up" of any rise in temperature in the CTC and allow us to shutdown equipment that was not urgently needed for customer demos - ensuring that the booked customer demos would still be able to run.